VatsKan/deutsch-jozsa/README.md

 case scenario, however for the balanced case we just need to check half+1 of all possible `n` bit strings.

+### Approach
+This problem naturally lends itself to a TDD approach.
+In particular, it makes sense to create black boxes to test on, before writing the algorithm to check if the black box is balanced or constant.

 ### Run the Classical program
 Requires python3 and git installation.